 “I remember so distinctly our pre-flight," says Cable (above, right, with navigator/bombardier Stuart Johnson), who was a pilot with VA-35 that night.
 "The worst part of the flight from my standpoint was sitting on the flight deck, canopy open, in a downpour, soaking wet and cold.
 And we had to wait an extra amount of time because we had to get the system up and running, and get our inertial platform [navigation equipment] aligned.”

-See the gallery above to learn more about this historic mission.
+See the gallery below to learn more about this historic mission.

 The A-6 crews on the Enterprise (pictured) were told about the assignment the day before.
 Stuart Johnson remembers, "The air intelligence people showed us where they wanted the mines, and turned it over—somewhat begrudgingly, I think—to the squadron as to how we would get [the mines] there.
 So the first part of the planning process was taking the plot of the minefields from the intelligence community, and converting that into a flight plan.
 The second part was when the crews got together and decided 'This is where we're all going to be' so we don't run into each other at night going over the target."